Oneirical/The-Games-Foxes-Play/design/Random Ideas.md

 **Rooms & Creatures**

+* Add more Epsilon cores to vary the runs.
+Massive tongue-whip with interesting pathfinding, shockwave that causes kerosene explosions.
 * lotus incense. sacrifice a legendary to mark the room with a respawn/recall point.
 * a gardener room that is completely peaceful but gets ridiculously hectic if the player dares step on a flower.
 * A peaceful lake that becomes sinister while using roseic toxin.